 At the end of last year, Jonathan published yet another book of the photos, this one hardbound.
 I’ve often stood in my kitchen and stared at myself in the large Richard Prince piece, contemplating whether I should sell it and use the money to sue.
 I could try to force him to cease production of his books; I could tangle him up in a legal fight that drains us both, but I’m not convinced that spending any more of my resources on Jonathan would be money well spent.
 Eventually, Jonathan will run out of “unseen” crusty Polaroids, but I will remain as the real Emily; the Emily who owns the high-art Emily, and the one who wrote this essay, too.
 She will continue to carve out control where she can find it.

-Listen to Emily Ratajkowski discuss her experience on this week’s episode of The Cut podcast:
+Listen to Emily Ratajkowski discuss her experience on The Cut podcast: